taoensso/telemere/wiki/8-Community.md

-My plan is for Telemere to offer a **stable core of limited scope**, and leave it to the **community** to author additional stuff like handlers, middleware, and utils.
+My plan for Telemere is to offer a **stable core of limited scope**, then to focus on making it as easy for the **community** to write additional stuff like handlers, middleware, and utils.

 **PRs very welcome** to add links to this page!